eoinkelly/notes/cryptography/serious-cryptography-book.md

 #### Mode of operation

-A cipher takes a chunk (could be a block or a byte) or plaintext and creates a chunk of ciphertext (or vice versa)
+A cipher takes a chunk (could be a block or a byte) of plaintext and creates a chunk of ciphertext (or vice versa)

 Ciphers need a _mode of operation_ (or _mode_) to support messages of any length.